hydren-crypto/stampchain/docs/src20.md

     - json strings are not case sensitive
     - MAX, LIM fields are integers only
     - AMT field is a decimal up to uint64 max with 18 decimals
+    - Must be a valid CP transaction for transactions prior to block 796,000